paritytech/polkadot/node/gum/README.md

 # tracing-gum

 "gum" to make `tracing::{warn,info,..}` and `mick-jaeger` stick together, to be cross referenced in grafana with zero additional loc in the source code.

 ## Architecture Decision Record (ADR)

 ### Context

-For the cross referencing in grafana to work, an explicit `traceID` of type `u128` has to be provided, both in the log line and the `jaeger::Span`.
-Before this PR, no such `traceID` annotations could be made easily accross the codebase.
+For cross referencing spans and logs in grafana loki and tempo, a shared `traceID` or `TraceIdentifier` is required.
+All logs must be annotated with such meta information.

+In most cases `CandidateHash` is the primary identifier of the `jaeger::Span` and hence the source from which the `traceID` is derived.
+For cases where it is _not_ the primary identifier, a helper tag named `traceID` is added to those spans (out of scope, this is already present as a convenience measure).

+Log lines on the other hand side, use `warn!,info!,debug!,trace!,..` API provided by the `tracing` crate.
+Many of these, contain a `candidate_hash`, which is _not_ equivalent to the `traceID` (256bits vs 128bits), and hence must be derived.

+To achieve the cross ref, either all instances of `candidate_hash` could be added or this could be approached more systematically by providing a `macro` to automatically do so.

 Related issues: